TellurideOfGold/ProjectEuler/README.md

 The main difference here shows up in the first stopping criterion: where originally the search would terminate in failure if l and u crossed, now the algorithm returns l if l and u are separated by 1.
 As a consequence, the midpoint *is* included in the next round of the search.
 Think about it: if we throw out m and the target value is between m-1 and m (making m-1 the correct return value), m-1 becomes our new upper bound.
 The upper bound in this search is exclusive, so we've just thrown out our answer!

+The other change is that the search needs to return m-1 if m is equal to the target, unlike the original which returned m.
+This is because we want the largest value *less than* the target – not the largest value *less than or equal to* the target.

 From here we use the exponential search to find the initial values for l and u.
 All it does is iterate through the powers of 2 until it finds one that exceeds the target.

 ```haskell